rmindo/pyco/README.md

 # Pyco
-Manage command for automation process of the project
+Manage commands for automation process of the project

 ## Configuration
 Create a file in the root directory of the project and add any custom command to trigger.